AY2425S2-CS2113-W12-2/tp/docs/team/keerthanabanukumar.md

 ### Enhancements Implemented
 #### 1. Favorites Feature
-This feature allows users to track and manage their favorite dining items.
-It includes the ability to:
+Designed and implemented the Favorites feature, enabling users to:
-Add a new favorite item with a description, rating, and category.
+* Add a favorite item with a description, rating, and category
-Remove a favorite item from the list.
+* Remove an item from the favorites list
-View all favorite items.
+* View all favorite items
-Sort favorite items by rating in either ascending or descending order.
+* Sort favorites by rating in ascending or descending order
-Search for specific items within the favorites list.
+* Search for specific favorite items
-Undo the removal of a favorite item.
+* Undo accidental deletions

+Persistent Storage: Ensured favorites are saved and loaded across sessions.

 #### 2. Undo and Restore Functionality
-Implemented an undo system that allows users to restore items they accidentally removed from their list of favorites.
+Developed an undo system that allows users to restore the last removed favorite, enhancing usability and minimizing accidental deletions.

 #### 3. Command Line Parser for Favorites
-Developed a command-line parser that allows users to interact with the Favorites feature through text commands, such as adding, removing, sorting, and searching favorites.
+Implemented a command-line parser to process user commands for adding, removing, sorting, and searching favorites.
 ___
 ### User Guide Contributions
 Contributed to all information relating to:
-Features
-Favorites Tracker
+* Documenting the Favorites Tracker feature.
-Adding, removing, sorting, and searching favorites
+* Writing clear instructions for adding, removing, sorting, and searching favorites.
+* Providing usage examples and expected output.
 ___
 ### Developer Guide Contributions
 Contributed to all information relating to:
-Design and Implementation
+* Design and Implementation details for the Favorites feature.
-Favorites feature
-Undo functionality
+* Undo functionality explanation and implementation rationale.
-Product Scope
-Target user profile
-Value proposition
-User Stories related to Favorites feature Non-Functional Requirements
+* Persistent storage design and integration.
+* Product Scope, including defining the target user profile and value proposition.
+* Non-Functional Requirements ensuring robustness and efficiency.
 ___
 ### Contributions to Team-based Tasks
-General code enhancements
+* General code enhancements and refactoring.
-Maintaining the issue tracker
+* Maintaining the issue tracker and managing bugs.
-Release management
-Managing workflow
+* Overseeing release management, ensuring timely feature delivery.

 ___